ADD CONDITION

 Contraindications

-Use is contraindicated in the following situations:
+Use of this product is contraindicated in infants.

 Warnings and Precautions